ahbonsu/rabbit-revival/README.md

 ## Start the server

+*maybe use this value as default for AMQP_TRANSACTION_HEADER?*
 ```bash
  export AMQP_TRANSACTION_HEADER=x-stream-transaction-id
  cargo run
 ```

 ## List messages
+*using the root endpoint "/" can be ambiguous and unclear - maybe define a GET endpoint for /list?*
 ```bash
 curl 'localhost:3000/?queue=replay'  | jq
 ```

 ## Replay messages
+*same as above- maybe define a POST/PUT endpoint for /replay?*
 ```bash
 curl localhost:3000 -H 'Content-Type: application/json'  -d '{"queue":"replay", "header":{"name":"x-stream-transaction-id","value":"transaction_499"}}' | jq
 ```